oubino/locpix_points/labnotes.md

 9. Explainability stuff
 10. Decision to create a reserved test set early on (how many to set aside)
 11. Update ReadMe so clear how to use
+12. Also add docs
-12. New dataset
+13. New dataset

 Different models to try

 1. PointNet etc. on all points
 2. Simple machine learning on clustered data /w features
 3. GraphNet on clustered data /w features
-4. GraphNet on cluster data + graph net for localisations within each cluster 4.5 As above but place the top level graph randomly/systematically across the FOV?
+4. GraphNet on cluster data + pointNet/graphnet? for localisations within each cluster 4.5 As above but place the top level graph randomly/systematically across the FOV?
 5. Also includ learned clustering
 6. UMAP of clusters and features